 Attractive and spectacular, the mask-dances are the highlights of New Year traditions in Romania.
 One of the most spectacular is without a doubt the ‘dance of the bear’, an iconic animal from the forests of Romania, the top of the chain large carnivore.

-Symbolizing the death and rebirth of the New Year, the dance of the bear brings to the scene elaborate costumes and two main characters, the bear and the gypsy who chains the bear, and makes it perform for money.
+Symbolizing the death and rebirth of the New Year, the dance of the bear brings to the scene elaborate costumes and two main characters, the bear and the gypsy who chains the bear and makes it perform for money.
 The dance is usually accompanied by the music of drums that dictate the rhythm of the performance, starting with the call of the bear and ending with the dance of the bear.

-Another mask-dance inspired from the animal world is the ‘little horses’ that presents the close connection between people and horses, the human characters often being represented through military costumes, a connection to the past wars.
+Another mask-dance inspired by the animal world is the ‘little horses’ that presents the close connection between people and horses, the human characters often being represented through military costumes, a connection to the past wars.

 These are the most popular New Year traditions in Romania, but more local versions exist in all the regions of the country.
 Witnessing one of these live events is definitely one of the best parts of your winter vacation in Romania.